sathyasravya/number-of-peacocks-automation/README.md

 # number-of-peacocks-automation
 The number of peacocks present in a given audio clip is being identified, Model's accuracy has been improved using

-  1.Different structure having Multiple task Learning done.
+  1.Different structure of MLP having Multiple task Learning done.

   2.Using Different loss functions and accuracy metrics.